openhealthcare/opal/doc/docs/reference/upgrading.md

 ### 0.13.0 -> 0.12.0 - 0.11.2

+#### Python versions

+Opal 0.13.0 drops support for Python 2.x
+If you have not already done so, you will need to upgrade your application to Python 3 in order to upgrade.

+You may also like to run the tests for your application with the 'show warnings' flag e.g.  `python -Wd manage.py test`

 #### Upgrading Opal

 How you do this depends on how you have configured your application.
 You will need to